biojava/biojava.github.io/_wikis/GSoC:PTM.md

     -   Find more test cases for cross-links (at least one for each type of cross-link)
     -   Scan whole PDB to find more modifications
+        -   Classify non-natural modifications into the same classes as the natural modifications (attachments, modified residues, cross-links)
-        -   Alternative confirmation (altloc, see [PDB Content Guide](ftp://ftp.wwpdb.org/pub/pdb/doc/format_descriptions/Format_v32_letter.pdf) ) could be a reason for some strange cases.
+        -   Alternative confirmation (altloc, see [PDB Content Guide](ftp://ftp.wwpdb.org/pub/pdb/doc/format_descriptions/Format_v32_letter.pdf) ) could be a reason for close contacts.
         -   Send to Andreas if errors occur when reading structures.
     -   How to deal with multiple modifications (in Green fluorescent proteins), e.g. CRO in 3MIQ?